microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 $ nano docker-compose.yml
 ```

 Create a new Docker Nginx container based on the official Nginx image.
-Paste the following contents into the top of docker-compose.yml file and save it:
+Paste the following contents at the beginning of docker-compose.yml file and save it:
 ```
 nginx:
   image: "nginx:1.9"